we will do it together

 “A quality duct cleaning isn’t, in my opinion, complete without getting your HVAC system cleaned at exactly the exact same time,” our expert says.

-But here is the thing: Duct cleaners are not legally allowed to touch your HVAC unless they have a present HVAC license.
+But here is the thing: Duct cleaners are not legally permitted to touch your HVAC unless they have a current HVAC license.

 The company must provide you with the permit number upon request.
 That’s not a good sign if they won’t.

 While we’re on the topic of HVACs and dust, most HVAC maintenance plans include regular changes of the furnace filter.
-But changing the filter between visits – usually every 3 months — will help cut down on dust and keep your system running at peak efficiency.
+But changing the filter between visits – usually every 3 months — will help keep your system running at peak efficiency and cut down on dust.

 How to Change Your HVAC Furnace Filter